 5. Domestic Violence

-Utah provides tenants who are victims of domestic violence with special rental provisions for their protection.
-If you are confronting a domestic violence situation (this can also be stalking), and want to move, check with local law enforcement regarding special state laws that may apply in domestic violence situations.
+Utah provides tenants who are victims of domestic violence or in Utah known as a “crime victim” with special rental provisions for their protection.
+If a tenant is confronting a domestic violence situation (this can also be stalking), and wants to move, check with local law enforcement regarding special state laws that may apply in domestic violence situations.
 Some statutes the state of Utah provides for victims of domestic violence include:

 - Proof of Status.
 The landlord is entitled to verify the claim of Domestic Violence status.
 (UCA §§ 57-22-5.1)

-- The tenant is in compliance with all provisions of Section 57-22-5 and all obligations under the rental agreement
+- The tenant follows all provisions of Section 57-22-5 and all obligations under the rental agreement

 - The tenant provides notice of termination under Subsection (4)(b)(i), pays the owner the equivalent of 45 days’ rent for the period beginning on the date that the renter provides the notice of termination.